 - Purchasing inventory/supplies

-- Buy out another practice or add a second location
+- Buy out another practice or add a new practice location

 Why Should Doctors & Medical Practices Use Accounts Receivable Factoring?

 According to the Medical Group Management Association, U.S. medical practices fail to collect an average of 25% of the money they’re owed for treating patients.
-This is mostly attributed to the fact that doctors don’t have the time to chase down insurance carriers for reimbursement.
+This is mostly attributed to the fact that doctors/dentists don’t have the time to chase down insurance carriers for reimbursement.
 If they forget about the payment, the carrier forgets about them.
-This is when Accounts Receivable Factoring comes into play.
+This is when accounts receivable factoring comes into play.

 Can You Factor Accounts With Government Agencies?